aspose-words/Aspose.Words-Documentation/net/getting-started/aspose-words-or-other-solutions/aspose-words-or-open-xml-sdk/code-comparison-aspose-words-openxml/delete-comments-by-all-or-a-specific-author/_index.md

 using NUnit.Framework;
 {{< /highlight >}}

-The following code example shows how to remove comments in a document:
+The following code example demonstrates how to remove comments in a document:

 {{< highlight csharp >}}
 public void DeleteCommentsByAllOrASpecificAuthorFeature()